Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Model and theoretical framework

-Having established the exact bilayer cavity-scattering theory in the macrospin limit $J=0$, we now introduce the reduced exchange-sector extension that will be used later to analyze standing-spin-wave magnon-polariton spectra in the bilayer geometry.
-The purpose of this subsection is not to construct the exact full exchange solver for the seven-region bilayer cavity.
-Rather, the goal is to derive a controlled reduced multimode theory that retains the essential exchange-induced physics identified by Cao \textit{et al.}, namely the appearance of multiple internal magnetic branches, pinned-boundary standing-spin-wave resonances, and mode-dependent cavity couplings beyond the fundamental FMR-like branch \cite{Cao2015ExchangeMagnonPolaritons}.
-In this sense, the present subsection plays for the $J\neq 0$ problem the same role that the reduced odd-mode description plays for the one-film planar cavity in the macrospin limit, while explicitly generalizing the construction to a two-film bilayer.
+Having established the exact $J=0$ theory, we now formulate a reduced exchange-sector extension to analyze standing-spin-wave magnon-polariton spectra.
+Rather than constructing the full exact seven-region exchange solver, we derive a controlled reduced multimode theory that generalizes to a two-film geometry while retaining the essential exchange-induced physics.
+These include multiple internal magnetic branches, pinned-boundary standing-spin-wave resonances, and mode-dependent cavity couplings \cite{Cao2015ExchangeMagnonPolaritons}.